alexaiken/mpas-regent/README.md

 First, get Prof. Aiken to invite you to sherlock.

-You can then log onto sherlock by doing ssh <sunetID>@login.sherlock.stanford.edu <br />
+You can then log onto sherlock by doing ssh <sunetID>@login.sherlock.stanford.edu, and then typing in your Stanford password and 2FA.

-, and then typing in your Stanford password and 2FA.
+Once you are on sherlock, do the following:

 **load modules** <br />
 module load python <br />